-Part II.
 Reports received from governments and observations from employers' and workers' organizations

-- 1. The Follow-up.
-The 1998 ILO Declaration on Fundamental Principles and Rights at Work incorporates a Follow-up that is to be promotional, meaningful and effective.
+- 1. The follow-up.
+The 1998 ILO Declaration on Fundamental Principles and Rights at Work incorporates a follow-up that is to be promotional, meaningful and effective.
 Its purpose is to encourage the efforts by member States to promote the fundamental principles and rights at work.
-The Follow-up involves an annual review, a global report and conclusions about technical cooperation priorities. - 2.
-The first stage of the Follow-up is the review by the ILO Governing Body of the annual reports, as compiled by the International Labour Office.
-The compilation which follows contains the government reports and observations from employers' and workers' organizations for the first round of the annual review under the Declaration Follow-up.
-It is accompanied by an Introduction by the ILO Declaration Expert-Advisers, which appears as Part I of this document and provides more information on the Declaration and its Follow-up (GB.277/3/1). - 3.
+The follow-up involves an annual review, a global report and conclusions about technical cooperation priorities. - 2.
+The first stage of the follow-up is the review by the ILO Governing Body of the annual reports, as compiled by the International Labour Office, and taking due account of article 23 of the Constitution and established practice.
+The compilation which follows contains the government reports and observations from employers' and workers' organizations for the second round of the annual review under the Declaration follow-up.
+It is accompanied by an Introduction by the ILO Declaration Expert-Advisers, which appears as Part I of this document (GB.280/3/1). - 3.
 Basis of reporting.
-Reporting under the Declaration Follow-up is based upon the constitutional obligation of ILO member States to provide reports on the position of their law and practice in relation to Conventions they have not ratified (ILO Constitution, article 19(5)(e)).
-The Follow-up provides an opportunity to review the efforts made in accordance with the Declaration by member States which have not yet ratified all of the fundamental Conventions.
+Reporting under the Declaration follow-up is based upon the constitutional obligation of ILO member States to provide reports on the position of their law and practice in relation to Conventions they have not ratified (ILO Constitution, article 19(5)(e)).
+The follow-up provides an opportunity to review the efforts made in accordance with the Declaration by member States which have not yet ratified all of the fundamental Conventions.
 1 - 4.
 Approach taken to the compilation.
-The Follow-up instructs the Office to compile reports received in relation to the Declaration (Para.
+The follow-up instructs the Office to compile reports received in relation to the Declaration (Para.
 II.B.2).
-2 For the Declaration Follow-up consideration was given by the Office to the possibility of summarizing the information received, but this proved unfeasible due to limited time and resources as well as concerns about respecting the sometimes delicately balanced statements provided by Governments.
-It is worth mentioning that the compilation approach was taken for early general surveys done under article 19(5)(e), i.e. reproduction of reports basically as received, minus legislative texts which were simply listed. - 5.
-This compilation was prepared in time for the first meeting of the ILO Declaration Expert-Advisers (31 January-3 February 2000).
-The vast majority of Governments submitted their reports after the 1 November 1999 deadline, restricting what could be done with the information in time for the Expert-Advisers' meeting. - 6.
-Structure of the compilation.
-Different options were considered for presenting the material received.
-Since not all respondents had followed the questionnaires as they appeared in the report forms, presenting the replies question by question would not have been possible in all cases.
-Instead, the broad headings in the questionnaire were retained as the structure for the Government reports which are compiled here.
-Certain questions received very few replies, and many replies under Part II of the report form simply referred to answers given under Part I.
+For the Declaration follow-up consideration was given by the Office to the possibility of summarizing the information received, but this proved unfeasible due to limited time and resources as well as concerns about respecting the sometimes delicately balanced statements provided by governments.
+It is worth mentioning that the compilation approach was taken for early general surveys done under article 19(5)(e), i.e. reproduction of reports basically as received, minus legislative texts which were simply listed.